01yzzyu/yzzyu.github.io/_pages/project.md

       <li>Utilizing curriculum learning strategies to progressively increase the complexity of training samples, optimizing the learning process for improved generalization.</li>
     </ul>
   </li>
-  <li><strong>Current Progress:</strong> Initial experiments on brain MRI segmentation tasks show a 15% improvement in Dice score and a 20% reduction in boundary error compared to state-of-the-art UNet variants.</li>
 </ul>

 <h3>Recommendation Algorithm Based on Knowledge Graph and Strong-Weak Connection Attention Mechanism</h3>